NicoMarq/Resume---CV/README.md

 # Resume / CV
- Here you can find my Resume in English.
+ Here you can find my Resume in Spanish.